tothmate92/My-ML-journey/Decision Tree/README.md

 ## Exploratory Data Analysis

 The knowledge gain from this part was the **Univariate** and **Bivariate** analysis.
 I studied each distribution of the individual categoricals, and then the relationships between the target and the categoricals.

+## Data preprocessing

+I noticed, that the Na_to_K feature, which is the sodium to potassium ratio in blood, is skewed.
+A little bit unsymmetric.
+So I used log-transformation on it.

+The target variable if also skewed, drug-Y occurs more than the other drugs, so to address this issue, I used SMOTE, which is an oversampling in the minority class.
+This ensures the correct predictions.